zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-02-environments.md

 `env` or `.env`.
 The `.` denotes it as a hidden folder so depending on your operating system settings you may not see the folder.
 You don't need to manually edit the venv folder so it is common to make it hidden.

-## Task: Create and activate a virtual environment with venv
+## How to create and activate a virtual environment with venv

 This is a 2-step process to create and then activate a virtual environment.